alexanderkiel/lens-warehouse/README.md

 project file contains two profiles, one for the Free Edition (datomic-free) and one for the Pro Edition (datomic-pro).

+## Metadata Model

+The metadata model used in Lens Warehouse is based on the [CDISC ODM][7] standard.
+The goal is to implement a sufficent subset of the ODM concepts to be able to import metadata from ODM files.
+Lens Warehouse will not directly contain an ODM importer.
+Instead there will be a command line client called [lens-import][8] which reads ODM files and uses the REST API of Lens Warehouse to create metadata entities.

 ## License

 Copyright © 2015 Alexander Kiel